rillonline/StarRunnerAdventures/r01kearsarge.md

 did not think Kearsarge was experiencing any remorse for her husband's death.

 "I can pay you," Kearsarge said.
-She must haveç¸ºï½¤  interpreted my silence as refusal.
+She must have interpreted my silence as refusal.

 "Payment isn't the point," I said.
 "Your safety is.
 You need to go to